tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 in prior versions of DTLS specifications or in the referenced specifications.
 The sequence number encryption concept is taken from the QUIC specification.
 We would like to thank the authors of the QUIC specification for their work.
-Felix Guenther and Martin Thomson contributed the analysis in {{ccm-bounds}}.
+Felix Günther and Martin Thomson contributed the analysis in {{ccm-bounds}}.

 In addition, we would like to thank: